Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 DICOM images are identified by the extension '.dcm'.
 A DICOM file consists of 'Header' and 'Dataset'.

-The File Meta Information includes identifying information on the encapsulated Data Set.
-This header consists of a 128 byte File Preamble, followed by a 4 byte DICOM prefix, followed by the File Meta Elements shown in Table 7.1-1.
-This header shall be present in every DICOM file.
+The header contains information on the encapsulated Data Set and is generally composed of a File Preamble, a DICOM prefix, and the File Meta Elements.
 The function 'dicominfo' reads in metadata of a DICOM file.

 Detailed information about DICOM metadata  and how is can be used for certain tasks e.g. memory pre-allocation is [here].(http://au.mathworks.com/company/newsletters/articles/accessing-data-in-dicom-files.html) .